Most federal workers said they wouldn't resign. Now some are reconsidering

 The Trump administration says 75,000 federal employees took the original deferred resignation offer, but the number of people who were accepted into the program and are now on paid leave could be far fewer.
 Many agencies exempted large groups of people, angering those who felt the government had reneged on a promise.

-Now, agencies including the Departments of Energy, Transportation, Veterans Affairs, Interior, Treasury, Agriculture and a number of others have rolled out the deferred resignation program for a second time.
+Now, agencies including the Departments of Energy, Transportation, Interior, Treasury, Agriculture, Labor and a number of others have rolled out the deferred resignation program for a second time.
 It's part of an effort to get people to leave voluntarily ahead of mass layoffs, which can be cumbersome given complicated civil service rules that govern how they are carried out.

 The offers have forced thousands of employees to make a major life decision with little information and little time.
 Given the lack of detail their agencies have provided about which jobs might be spared in Trump's dismantling, many employees are basing their choices on mere rumors.

 While the first offer came from a mysterious Office of Personnel Management email account, this time, the offers are coming from the agencies themselves, lending them more credibility.
-Some agencies have identified specific roles or offices that are excluded from the deal, while at least one, the Labor Department, has offered it only to employees of select offices targeted for mass layoffs.
+Some agencies have identified specific roles or offices that are excluded from the deal.

 Gone are the earlier concerns that a government shutdown might prevent the Trump administration from following through on its promise to provide pay and benefits through September, since Congress has now funded the government through the end of the fiscal year.